-Flooded basements are common in the winter and spring in upstate New York.
+Flooded basements are common throughout the year in upstate New York.
 We service Albany, Saratoga, Warren, Bennington, Washington, Schenectady, Rensselaer counties, and the surrounding upstate New York area.

 As the storms intensify, make sure that your sump pump is working properly, if you have one, and check on your basement after heavy rain.
 Water can find its way through cracks and holes of your basement walls and foundation.
 If you notice water in your basement give KPM Restoration a call for a quick response to minimize the water damage and prevent additional damage to your home.
 Our water removal and drying process ensures that your basement is completely dry, and that your property is back to normal.

 We are experienced in water damage restoration including basement and crawlspace flooding.
 We have the experience, expertise, and equipment to remove the water and dry your basement properly.
 Our water removal and drying process emphasizes monitoring and documentation to validate your property is dry.

 A flooded basement can happen at any time.
 That’s why KPM Restoration offers 24/7 emergency service.
 We’re available to respond immediately, and be on site within an hour.